danhans42/fpga_booty/README.md

 The project in this repo requires Quartus 13.0sp1 - do not use a newer version as it might not support the FPGA used.

-Update:Mar 2023.
+Update:  Mar 2023.
 Support for creation of a booty bytestream is now supported by the ps1-packer tool by Nicolas Noble.
-It is part of the pcsx-redux repository and can be found here: https://github.com/grumpycoders/pcsx-redux/tree/main/tools/ps1-packer By providing the -booty switch ps1-packer will compress and output a .BIN file that can be used to boot that code using this method.
+It is part of the pcsx-redux repository and can be found here: https://github.com/grumpycoders/pcsx-redux/tree/main/tools/ps1-packer By providing a ps exe as an put, along with the -booty switch ps1-packer will compress and output a .BIN file that can be used to boot that code using this method.

 example